-Pursuant to the first meeting of the Remuneration Committee on 24 March 2021, the Remuneration Committee has reviewed and determined, with delegated responsibility, the remuneration and compensation packages (including incentive plans) of the Directors, Supervisors and senior management, by reference to, among other things, market level of remuneration and compensation paid by comparable companies, the respective responsibilities of the Directors, Supervisors and senior management and the performance of the Company.
-For the period from the Listing Date to 31 December 2020, no meeting of the Remuneration Committee was held.
-Therefore there is no attendance record of the members of the Remuneration Committee at the meeting of the Remuneration Committee during the reporting period.
+Pursuant to the meeting of the Remuneration Committee held on 24 Mach 2021, the Remuneration Committee has reviewed and determined, with delegated responsibility, the remuneration and compensation packages (including incentive plans) of the Directors, Supervisors and senior management, by reference to, among other things, market level of remuneration and compensation paid by comparable companies, the respective responsibilities of the Directors, Supervisors and senior management and the performance of the Company.
+During the year ended 31 December 2021, the Remuneration Committee held 1 meeting.